jakedeichert/jakedeichert/README.md

 👾 I like [experimenting](https://github.com/jakedeichert/wasm-astar) with **Rust** and **WebAssembly** and can't wait to show off [more of my work](https://twitter.com/jakedeichert/status/1163153126230302721).

-🛠 I really enjoy building dev tools.
+🛠 I really enjoy building dev tools and automating things.
 [Mask](https://github.com/jakedeichert/mask) is a CLI task runner which uses a markdown file to define commands.
 [Svelvet](https://github.com/jakedeichert/svelvet) was an experiment in building an esm-based compiler for **Svelte**.

 🧪 This year I'm hoping to get into IoT and embedded development with **Rust**.